Welcome to The Amish of Ethridge. Home of the largest Amish community in the Southern United States!

 6. Find a few things to do while you're here!
 The places around Amish country are just as neat and interesting as the Amish themselves.
 There is so much to do that we devoted a whole web page to the area attractions!

 The Big Red Store is said to be the first mall in America.
-Lawrenceburg is also the birthplace of southern gospel music, where you can see the switchboard and microphone of Tennessee's first radio station!
+Lawrenceburg is also the birthplace of southern gospel music, where you can see the switchboard and microphone of Tennessee's first commercial radio station!
 The famous Farm Community is in Summertown.
 The Wilburn Mill was built around 1826!
 So many places are a mere 20-minute car ride from the city limits.

 *Bonus* - Plan your visit around an event!